Benefits of Probiotics and Prebiotics for Dogs and Cats

 One of the most common ways that the ratio of friendly-to-harmful bacteria gets nudged out of balance is through the use of antibiotics.
 Of course, the use of these drugs is not always avoidable, especially if your dog or cat is fighting a serious infection.

 Unfortunately, antibiotics are not able to distinguish between friendly and harmful bacteria, so when eradicating the harmful bacteria (the source of many serious infections), they also kill off a large number of friendly bacteria.
 This leaves your pet with even less of a defense the next time he is exposed to harmful microorganisms.
+That's why many people turn to a probiotic supplement to help restore the balance of beneficial bacteria.

 Even a natural event such as aging can affect the balance of good and harmful bacteria in your pet's intestinal tract.
 Regardless of the cause, if your pet shows any of the signs of an unhealthy intestinal tract, this should serve as a red flag: It’s time to intervene and help your pet get his intestinal ecosystem back on the right track.
 Some of the most common symptoms of an unhealthy digestive tract are the following: